• Skip to primary navigation

 • Use a digital scale.
 It's essential to be as accurate as possible with the measurement when making yeast dough.
 If you're using cups to measure the flour, it's easy to end up adding more than needed, which will result in dry and tough cinnamon rolls.

 • Give the dough enough time to rise.
-This is important in order to end up with fluffy and light rolls.
+This is important to end up with fluffy and light rolls.
 If the dough has not risen properly, you'll end up with flat cinnamon rolls.

 • Oil your hands as needed.
 Instead of adding flour to prevent the dough from sticking, oil your hands regularly.